Christmas Porch Decorations

 If you live in an area with a warm winter, like Florida, south Texas or southern California, you can display ornamental Christmas plants on your porch.
 Go classic with one of the many varieties of red poinsettias.
 These seasonal favorites are also available in white and pink, as well as some patterns that combine the colors.

 If your home is in a colder climate, you can use artificial plants on your porch.
-You could also add holiday-themed throw pillows with poinsettias on them to your porch furniture.
+You could also add holiday-themed throw pillows featuring poinsettias to your porch furniture.

 Use Gardening Supplies as Decor

-For a different look, try a galvanized beverage tub filled with pinecones.
-Top it off with a DIY decoration.
-Create a snowflake with old paint stirring sticks.
+- Create a snowflake with old paint stirring sticks and spray paint.
 Tack the sticks together with nails in the shape of a snowflake.
-Spray paint the snowflake white.

 Transform your porch with containers of burlap-wrapped, cone-shaped trees, such as emerald arborvitae.
 Trees look great in containers, and later, you can transplant them to your yard.
-Set out smaller planters filled with rosemary or other small trees.
+Set out smaller planters filled with rosemary or miniature trees.
 Complete your Christmas decorations with more greenery, ornaments and string lights.
-If you're not interested in caring for a live tree, you can get artificial potted trees that come with lights.
+A good alternative to live trees are artificial potted trees that come with lights.

 As you decorate your porch, don’t forget the front door.
 It’s the ideal place to hang a wreath or accent with fresh or faux Christmas greenery that frames the entranceway.
-A Christmas door cover can make a door look like it’s gift wrapped, or pay homage to a classic holiday cartoon.
-You might even want to try making a life-sized cutout of Santa or a snowman to adorn your door.
+A Christmas door cover can make a door look like it’s gift wrapped.
+Or choose a classic holiday cartoon to delight the kids.
+You might even want to try making a life-size cutout of Santa or a snowman to adorn your door.

 Whether you’re decorating with live evergreens or faux trees, you can give your porch some holiday flair.
 Christmas porch decorations can create a festive feel as you count down the days until December 25th.
 There are plenty of opportunities to get crafty or use ready-made outdoor decor.